SodaWithoutSparkles/revanced-troubleshooting-guide/step-by-step-general/04-check-compat.md

 4. If you only got something that said `armv7` or lower, you cannot patch it on your phone.
 Please patch it on another device or your PC.
 5. If you got `armv8` or higher, you are probably fine
 6. Check that your Android version is at least 8
-7. If you only got something that said `7` or lower, you cannot patch it on your phone.
-Please patch it on another device or your PC.
+7. If you only got something that said `7` or lower, you nay not be able to patch on your phone.
+You can patch it on another device or a computer with [cli](/06-revanced-cli.md).
 8. If you made it here, you can probably patch on your phone with ReVanced manager

 ==- What does `arch` mean?
 Why is `armv7` not supported?